gharials/dev-path/docs/internet-web/web-pages.md

 }
 ```

+Notice that an id selector is more specific than a class selector.
+It selects only one element, while a class selector can select multiple elements.

+In other words, an id selector has a [one-to-one mapping](../programming/mental-models.md#associations-or-maps) with an HTML element, while a class selector has a [one-to-many](../programming/mental-models.md#associations-or-maps) mapping with HTML elements.

 ### The box model

 CSS views an HTML element as contained in a rectangular box.
 This box has four parts: _content_, _padding_, _border_, and _margin_.
 Those four parts can be controlled with CSS properties.
 The way these boxes are displayed on the page is called the _CSS box model_.